Oct 5, 2021

 A path to production is a way of codifying an application’s value stream map as it makes its way from a developer’s workstation to a production environment.

-Although Kubernetes has a rich ecosystem of APIs and tools to do the work, managing the communication paths between these components can still be a big pain.
+Although Kubernetes has a rich ecosystem of APIs and tools to do the work, managing the communication paths between these resources can still be a big pain.

 This is why we’ve created and open-sourced Cartographer, a tightly scoped tool that can choreograph events within the Kubernetes ecosystem.
 Instead of building an entirely new platform to hide this complexity and offer convenience, we are building on top of Kubernetes primitives to enable automation and encourage composability.
 You’ll find Cartographer on GitHub.